MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_Lab00_ValidateLabEnvironment.md

 ### Task 2 – Access the Dynamics 365 application

 1. Expand the grid button at the top left of the screen.
-Select **Dynamics 365.**
+Scroll to the bottom of the list.

 2. From the list of available applications, select **Marketing.**